OPERATIONS MANAGEMENT (ACCREDITED) - 2021/2

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to encourage a deep approach to learning with an emphasis on collaborative learning through the use of real world operations management examples and in-class problem solving.
-The module will specifically exploit the conjunction of manufacturing and service in order to explore the issues that arise comparing these two environments.
+The learning and teaching strategy is designed to encourage a deep approach to learning with an emphasis on collaborative learning using real-world operations management examples and in-class problem solving.
+The module will specifically exploit the conjunction of manufacturing and service, to explore the challenges that arise comparing these two operations environments.
 This links to the programme learning and teaching strategy.

-The learning and teaching methods include traditional lectures supported by seminar workbook exercises and video case studies in addition to a textbook written specifically for the subjects covered in the module.
-The teaching and learning format is designed to give students the opportunity to understand operations management through the integration of theory and practical application.
-Lectures will involve the explanation of theoretical concepts of operations management and online support from the textbook will allow students to test and apply their understanding in a variety of contexts.
+The learning and teaching methods include lectures supported by seminar workbook exercises, video case studies and textbook written specifically for the subjects covered in the module.
+The teaching and learning format are designed to give students the opportunity to understand operations management through the integration of theory and practical application.
+Lectures will involve the explanation of theoretical concepts of operations management, online captured content, and further guided learning resources from the textbook which will allow students to test and apply their understanding in a variety of contexts.

-The module is delivered through a series of 11 lectures, each two hours in length.
-In addition there will be 5 two hour Tutorial sessions in weeks 3,5,7,9 and 10 which will include operations management case examples designed to help develop a deeper understanding of the topics taught in the lectures.
-This totals 32 hours of teaching.
+In addition, there will be weekly seminars which will focus on reviewing operations management case examples and exercises designed to help develop a deeper understanding of the topics taught in the lectures.
 This will be supported by guided study (provided through lecture notes, course textbook and SurreyLearn) and independent learning via the online resources for the module textbook and SurreyLearn discussion folders.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.